 Most people can be managed normally – no problem.
 But a minority may be difficult.
 What can be done about problem people?
+The problem may not be with them personally, but may be a problem with their situation.

 I’ve been through that experience personally.
 When I first started with a large power utility, I found two of my staff had put up their hand for a voluntary redundancy scheme offered to all employees – and had been rejected.
 They were so keen to get out of there and felt so demoralized after the knock-back.
 What a problem I had inherited!
 I had to find out ways to address their issue.